motivosity-inc/Motivosity-Demo-app/README.txt

+Motivosity - Javascript Demo

+This sample shows a pure javascript browser to server interaction.

+How to use:
+- Deploy the 'motivosity-demo' directory into an existing web server environment.
+- Copy the fully qualified domain of the directory's location
+- In Motivosity, enable the 'Javascript' Motivosity integration in the Setup->Integrations area and paste the domain into the CORS field.
+- In Motivosity, click on 'View Details' of the newly created integration and copy the app_id.
+- Go to your-server/motivosity-demo/index.html and paste the app_id into the right field and fill out the other fields appropriately.
+- Click on 'Sign in'
+- Click on 'List Motivosity Users'

 Motivosity - OAuth Demo

 This sample project shows a server to server OAuth 2 authorization flow between a webserver and Motivosity.